cloudnative-pg/cloudnative-pg/docs/src/backup_volumesnapshot.md

     both volume snapshot and object store backup strategies simultaneously to take physical backups.

+The `volumeSnapshot.className` option allows you to reference the default `VolumeSnapshotClass` object used for all the storage volumes you have defined in your PostgreSQL cluster.

+!!!
+Info
+    In case you are using a different storage class for `PGDATA` and WAL files, you can specify a separate `VolumeSnapshotClass` for that volume through the `walClassName` option (by default set to `className`).

 Once a cluster is defined for volume snapshot backups, you need to define a `ScheduledBackup` resource that requests such backups on a periodic basis.

+## Persistence of volume snapshot objects

+By default, `VolumeSnapshot` objects created by CloudNativePG are retained after deleting the `Backup` object that originated them, or the `Cluster` they refer to.
+Such behavior is controlled by the `.spec.backup.volumeSnapshot.snapshotOwnerReference` option which accepts the following values:

+- `none`: no ownership is set, meaning that `VolumeSnapshot` objects persist after the `Backup` and/or the `Cluster` resources are removed
+- `backup`: the `VolumeSnapshot` object is owned by the `Backup` resource that originated it, and when the backup object is removed, the volume snapshot is also removed
+- `cluster`: the `VolumeSnapshot` object is owned by the `Cluster` resource that is backed up, and when the Postgres cluster is removed, the volume snapshot is also removed

+In case a `VolumeSnapshot` is deleted, the `deletionPolicy` specified in the `VolumeSnapshotContent` is evaluated:

+- if set to `Retain`, the `VolumeSnapshotContent` object is kept
+- if set to `Delete`, the `VolumeSnapshotContent` object is removed as well

+!!!
+Warning
+    `VolumeSnapshotContent` object do not keep all the information regarding the backup and the cluster they refer to (like the annotations and labels that are contained in the `VolumeSnapshot` object).
+Although possible, it might not be straightforward to restore from just this kind of objects.
+For this reason, our recommendation is to always backup the `VolumeSnapshot` definitions somewhere, even using a Kubernetes level data protection solution.

+The value in `VolumeSnapshotContent` is determined by the `deletionPolicy` set in the corresponding `VolumeSnapshotClass` definition, the one that you have referenced in the `.spec.backup.volumeSnapshot.className` option.

+Please refer to the [Kubernetes documentation on Volume Snapshot Classes](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) for details on this standard behavior.

 ## Example